 |Line of Credit 18 months||$15,000||$250,000||1.25% to 3.25% of the amount borrowed||24% to 99%||18 equal payments of principal plus monthly fee.||Personal Guaranty required: Lender may file UCC-1 lien|

-A Kabbage loan is a line of credit in the sense that a borrower is permitted to draw as much or as little as he wants, up to the maximum amount available.
+A Kabbage loan is a line of credit in the sense that a customer is permitted to draw as much or as little as needed, up to the maximum amount available.
 Draws under the maximum amount are repaid with a straight-line repayment of principal (i.e. either six, twelve, or eighteen fixed principal payments) plus the monthly fee.
-The monthly fee is “front-loaded” with a larger fee in the first two (or six) months of repayment (depending on whether the repayment period is six or twelve months); thereafter, the fee is reduced for the remainder of the loan period.
+The monthly fee is larger in the first two (or six) months of repayment (depending on whether the repayment period is six or twelve months); thereafter, the fee is reduced for the remainder of the loan period.

-If withdrawing funds via PayPal or your checking account, there is a minimum draw requirement of $500.
+If withdrawing funds via PayPal or a business checking account, there is a minimum draw requirement of $500.
 If the draw is through the Kabbage Card, then there is no minimum draw.

 Let's first take a look at what is “simple” about fees and rates on a loan from Kabbage.
-There are no extra fees; there is no origination fee, draw fee, document fee, subscription or activity fee, or even a prepayment penalty (“officially,” there is no prepayment penalty).
-Where there “might” be an additional fee, according to the Kabbage website, is if one of its third-party partners charges a fee (which can be up to 1.5% per month).4
+There are no extra fees; there is no origination fee, draw fee, document fee, subscription or activity fee, or even a prepayment penalty on the 6 and 12-month loan terms.
+Where there “might” be an additional fee, according to the Kabbage website, is if one of its third-party referral partners charges a fee (which can be up to 1.5% per month).

 One of the things we appreciated most during our Kabbage review was the lender’s useful loan calculator that lets you really see what your fees will be, so there shouldn’t be any surprises.